TechOgede/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable creates a global variable, BEST 8-true_knowledge prints the result of the sum of 128 and the value in $TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE
+7-create_global_variable creates a global variable, BEST 8-true_knowledge prints the result of the sum of 128 and the value in $TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE 10-love_exponent_breath displays the result of BREATH to the power of LOVE